Preparing for Adverse Weather

 5. Alternative Arrangements (optional)

-It is perfectly acceptable to state that any alternative arrangements should be discussed with a manager in the event of inability to attend work.
+It is perfectly acceptable to state that any alternative arrangements should be discussed with a manager in the event of a member of staff being unable to attend work.
 However, it is often beneficial to go into further detail on the options available to the employee, including details on working from home, flexible working, making up time, shift swaps, overtime, and more.

 6. Other Considerations (optional)